stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 operations, the smart contract VM will be making token transfer calls.
 The databasse log should track those operations as well.

 In order to aid in accounting for the database operations created by a given transaction, the underlying database should store, with each operation entry, the corresponding transaction identifier.
+This will be expanded in a future SIP to require the database to store enough information to reconstruct each block, such that the blocks can be relayed to bootstrapping peers.

 # Measuring Transaction Costs for Fee Collection